NationalSecurityAgency/datawave/query-microservices/docker/README.md

 Enabled via the 'kafka', or 'full' profile.

-Consul v1.9.8 is a prepacked docker image used for discovery between the various services.
+Zookeeper a prepacked docker image used for distributed synchronization.

 ### Kafka

 Enabled via the 'kafka', or 'full' profile.

-RabbitMQ v3.7.7 is a prepacked docker image used for messaging between the various services.
+Kafka is a prepacked docker image used for messaging between the various services.

 ### Kafdrop

 Enabled via the 'kafka', or 'full' profile.

+Kafdrop is a prepacked docker image used for kafka cluster management.

+### Hazelcast Management Center

+Enabled via the 'management', or 'full' profile.

-Consul v1.9.8 is a prepacked docker image used for discovery between the various services.
+Hazelcast Management Center v4.2021.06 is a prepacked docker image used for hazelcast cluster management.

 ### Dictionary